apache/causeway-site/content/core/dynamic-layouts.md

 The format of the `.layout.json` file is:

     {
         columns: [                                                   // list of columns
             {
                 span: 6,                                             // span of the left-hand property column
                 memberGroups: {                                      // ordered map of member (property) groups
                     General: {                                       // member group name
                         members: {
-                            description: {},            // property, no associated actions
+                            description: {                           // property, no associated actions, but with UI hint
+                                typicalLength: {                     // UI hint for size of field [new in 1.4.0-SNAPSHOT]
+                                    value: 50
+                                }
+                            },
                             category: {},
                             complete: {                              // property, with associated actions
                                 actions: {
                                     completed: {
                                         named: {                     // naming UI hint [new in 1.4.0-SNAPSHOT]
                                             value: "Done"
                                         }
+                                        cssClass: {                  // CSS UI hint [new in 1.4.0-SNAPSHOT]
+                                            value: "x-highlight"
                                         },
+                                    },
-                                    notYetCompleted: {}
+                                notYetCompleted: {
+                                    named: { value: "Not done" }
+                                },
+                                describedAs: {
+                                    value: "Whether this todo item has been completed" }
                             }
                         }
-                        }
                     },
                     Misc: {
                         members: {
+                            notes: {
+                                multiLine: {                         // UI hint for text area
+                                    numberOfLines: 5
+                                }
+                            },
                             versionSequence: {}
                         }
                     }
                 }
             },
             {
                 span: 6,                                             // span of the middle property column
                 memberGroups: { ... }
             },
             {
                 span: 0                                              // span of the right property column (if any) },
             {
                 span: 6,
                 collections: {                                       // ordered map of collections
                     dependencies: {                                  // collection, with associated actions
                         actions: {
                             add:{},
                             delete: {}
                         },
-                        paged: {                        // pagination hint [new in 1.4.0-SNAPSHOT]
+                        paged: {                                     // pagination UI hint [new in 1.4.0-SNAPSHOT]
                             value: 10                                // 10 items to a page
                         },
-                        render: {                       // rendering hint [new in 1.4.0-SNAPSHOT]
+                        render: {                                    // lazy-loading UI hint [new in 1.4.0-SNAPSHOT]
                             value: EAGERLY
                         }
                     },
                     similarItems: {}                                 // collection, no associated actions }
             }
         ],
         actions: {                                                   // actions not associated with any member
             delete: {},
             duplicate: {
-                named: {                                // naming UI hint [new in 1.4.0-SNAPSHOT]
+                named: {
                     value: "Clone"
                 }
             }